dotkernel/dot-controller/README.md

 }
 ```

-Then register this controller as a routed middleware in file `routes.php` just like a regular middleware.
+Then register this controller as a routed middleware in file `RoutesDelegator.php` just like a regular middleware.

 ### Multiple controllers for the same route